Potty training is an important milestone for our children but it is also often a challenging time for most families.

 On a light-hearted mood, here is a daddy’s humorous (yet so true) take on potty training.

-Hope you have found the list of potty training videos that we’ve put together to be useful for your toddlers.
+Hope you have found the list of toddler potty training videos and books that we’ve put together to be useful for your toddlers.

 Remember to watch the videos first before letting your child watch.
 As every child is different, it is important to ensure that the videos are suitable for your kid and are aligned to your own potty training methods.